PKU-DAIR/DBTune/README.md

 3. Edit the tuning strategy in `config_performance.ini`.
 We use performance tuning (minimizing latency) as an example.
+By default, DBTune uses SHAP for knob selection, MBO for configuration optimizers.
+For detailed setting, please refer to .
 ```ini
 # task id
 task_id = dbtune_task1